Yes, take me there

 JASIS 2026 — Chiba, Japan

 The Spring tour sold out quickly — and the Fall edition is shaping up to be even bigger.
-We’re hitting the road again with CEM, Agilent Technologies, GFS Chemicals, and Inorganic Ventures.
 These full-day, no-fee educational events bring decades of combined hands-on experience directly to your city.

 What to Expect: Expert-led sessions on digestion optimization, acid and standard selection, sample introduction best practices, and generating clean, defensible data.
 Real questions answered by specialists who’ve seen it all.
 Breakfast and lunch provided.
 Spots are limited — register early.